What Do Personal Trainers Eat for a Treat?

 All of us need to treat ourselves sometimes — even personal trainers.
-Actually, I’d say especially personal trainers.
+Actually, we’d say especially personal trainers.
 When it comes to nutrition, they are some of the most regimented professionals out there, and they could use a break!

 Speaking of eating . . .

 This post is part of a new series on what personal trainers eat.
-I interview trainers from all over the country (and beyond) about their eating habits, nutritional philosophy, and how these relate to their roles in the fitness world.
+We interview trainers from all over the country (and beyond) about their eating habits, nutritional philosophy, and how these relate to their roles in the fitness world.

 As you’ve probably guessed, this post focuses on what trainers eat for a treat or a “cheat meal.”
 You may be surprised by a few responses.
 One trainer even emphasizes her indulgences apart from food.
 You’ll see!